project-codeflare/mlbatch/setup.RHOAI-v2.11/TEAM-SETUP.md

 # Team Setup

+A *team* in MLBatch is a group of users that share a resource quota.

-The team setup creates a project, a user group, a quota, a queue, and the required role bindings.
+Setting up a new team requires the cluster admin to create a project, a user group, a quota, a queue, and the required role bindings as described below.

 Create project:
 ```sh